robric/wiki-contrail-controller/Bug-management.md

 ![Set public bugs](https://github.com/aranjan7/contrail-misc/blob/master/images/public-bug.png)

 Private bugs can be shared with select Launchpad members, or bug creator could opt to be notified.
 To do this 'subscribe' to the bug as below.
+If there is 'group' which needs to be notified, the organization/team should create a 'launchpad team' and that team can be added in bug notification list.
+This 'team' can be independently managed by their 'team owners'.
 ![sharing bugs](https://github.com/aranjan7/contrail-misc/blob/master/images/subs.png)

 ##### Bug query:
 Bugs on this project can be queried based on tag and status [in advanced search](https://bugs.launchpad.net/juniperopenstack/+bugs?advanced=1) page.
 However, its not possible to query bugs targeted for a release or maintentance release easily.
 Only way is to select the correct '_milestone_' on the [search](https://bugs.launchpad.net/juniperopenstack/+bugs?advanced=1 "Advanced search page") page.
 Given that, setting the correct '_milestone_' is _required_ step while filing a bug.

 On a given release all the pending/fixed bugs can be found by clicking on the '_milestone_'.
 E,g., for r2.11 milestone on r2.1 series all the bugs are: [https://launchpad.net/juniperopenstack/+milestone/r2.11](https://launchpad.net/juniperopenstack/+milestone/r2.11)